-When Mr. Killam died suddenly in 1955, Mrs. Killam continued to build the Killam fortune.
+When Izaak Walton Killam died suddenly in 1955, his wife, Dorothy Johnston Killam continued to build the Killam fortune.
 When she died in 1965, she left almost $100 million to higher education in Canada.
-In today’s market that would be equivalent to $450 million, which is larger than the Rhodes Trust.
+That’s equivalent to $450 million in today’s market; an amount larger than the Rhodes Trust.
 Dorothy Killam’s Last Will and Testament would reverently honour her husband’s plans to dedicate their considerable wealth to higher education.